 ASET support:

-• Trainee teachers proposing to study and teach Religious Education or Home Economics (including food and textiles) education or equivalent.
+• Trainee teachers proposing to study and teach Religious Education or Home Economics (including food and textiles) education or equivalent

-• Trainee teacher applications must lead to qualified teacher status, certification or equivalent qualification from a UK higher education institution or similar accrediting authority.
+• Trainee teacher applications must lead to qualified teacher status, certification or equivalent qualification from a UK higher education institution or similar accrediting authority

-• Practising teacher applications must focus on continuing professional development, or postgraduate research that improves teaching and is supervised by a UK higher education institution or similar accrediting authority.
+• Practising teacher applications must focus on continuing professional development, or postgraduate research that improves teaching and is supervised by a UK higher education institution or similar accrediting authority

-There are two opportunities to apply for the year 2025-26 courses:
+There are two opportunities to apply for the year 2026-27 courses:

-For teacher trainee applicants who have already been accepted on a University or equivalent course.
+For teacher trainee applicants who have already been accepted on a University or equivalent course

-• Round 2 applications open 2 June and close 5pm 1 September 2025.
+• Round 2 applications open June 2026 and close 5pm, 1 September 2026

-• You should begin the application process in good time to complete and confirm it before the closing date of 1 September 2025.
+• You should begin the application process in good time to complete and confirm it before the closing date of 1 September 2026

-For applicants seeking a teaching top up qualification to follow their initial degree, or those seeking a school-based teaching qualification, or those wishing to further their classroom teaching career with additional qualifications or CPD, you can also apply for awards.
+For applicants seeking a teaching top up qualification to follow their initial degree, or those seeking a school-based teaching qualification, or those wishing to further their classroom teaching career with additional qualifications or CPD, you can also apply for awards

-• These applications open 2 June and close 5pm 1 September 2025.
+• These applications open June 2026 and close 5pm, 1 September 2026

-• You should begin the application process in good time to complete and confirm it before the closing date of 1 September 2024.
+• You should begin the application process in good time to complete and confirm it before the closing date

 Additional Information